djkaty/Il2CppInspector/README.md

     - `symbols` (array)
       The virtual address, name and symbol type of every named (non-zero name length) and non-zero address function definition, type, field name and import (for ELF) defined in the binary.
 Not currently supported for PE files.

-### Generating IL2CPP binaries without a Unity project
+### Universal IL2CPP Build Utility

 Three Powershell scripts are provided to enable easy building and testing of IL2CPP binaries:

 * `il2cpp.ps1` is the main workhorse and compiles each specified C# source file in `TestSources` (or all of them if none supplied) as a separate assembly, and outputs them to `TestAssemblies`.
-It then takes every specified assembly in `TestAssemblies` and compiles each one as a separate IL2CPP project for each of these architectures: Windows x86 standalone, Windows x64 standalone, Android ARMv7 (32-bit) and Android ARMv8-A (64-bit).
+It then takes every specified assembly in `TestAssemblies` and compiles each one as a separate IL2CPP project for each of these architectures:

+  - Windows x86 standalone
+  - Windows x64 standalone
+  - Android ARMv7 (32-bit)
+  - Android ARMv8-A (64-bit)

   These are placed into the `TestBinaries` folder.
 The C++ source code for each build is placed into the `TestCpp` folder.
 It then calls `generate-tests.ps1`.

   Specify a comma-separated list of source files (without the `.cs` extension) to process as the first argument (or `-assemblies`).